 \subsection{Curves with positive-dimensional stabilizers}

-In this subsection, we are going to classify all the subcurves which contributes to the dimension of the automorphism group, over an algebraically closed field $k$.
-Before doing that, we start by introducing the following definitions/notations, which are (almost all) very classical.
+In this subsection, we classify all the subcurves that contribute to the dimension of the automorphism group over an algebraically closed field $k$.
+Before doing that, we start by introducing the following definitions and notation, which are (almost all) very classical.